 Use Cases:

-When you need a feature-rich environment that empowers developers for complex tasks, SOAP is the ideal choice (and the one I opted for in this guide).
+When you need a feature-rich environment that empowers developers for complex tasks, SOAP is the ideal choice (and the one we opted for in this guide)

-Let's proceed to utilize Workday HCM APIs effectively.
+Now that you have picked between SOAP and REST, let's proceed to utilize Workday HCM APIs effectively.
 We'll walk through creating a new employee and fetching a list of all employees – essential building blocks for your integration.
+Remember, if you are using SOAP, you will authenticate your requests with an ISU user name and password, while if your are using REST, you will authenticate your requests with access tokens generated by using the OAuth refresh tokens we generated in the above steps.

 SOAP requests follow a specific format and use XML to structure the data.
 Here's an example of a SOAP request body to fetch employees using the Get Workers endpoint: